Fort Myers Business Interruption Insurance Claims Lawyer

 Business insurance companies spend years collecting hefty premiums from clients but are too often quick to withhold money when disaster strikes.

-It’s unclear as of this writing the exact number of Florida businesses adversely impacted by the pandemic shutdowns or to what extent.
-The World Economic Forum reports the U.S. economy could take three years to fully recover.
+It is unclear as of this writing the exact number of Southwest Florida businesses adversely impacted by our recent hurricane.
+There are many estimates that it will take more than three years to fully recover.
 Certain industries, such as restaurant and hospitality, are likely to be harder hit than others.

-As reported by Insurance Journal, numerous lawsuits were filed in response to business interruption claim denials.
+As reported by Insurance Journal, numerous lawsuits were filed in response to business interruption claim denials for the COVID-19 pandemic.
 Insureds argued forced closure by order of civil authorities in response to a pandemic is a circumstance under which insurers should be liable.
 Some insureds have paid hundreds of thousands of dollars extra on their policies for provisions that expressly included claims for pandemics and public health crises – and still, their claims were denied.
+We expect that the insurance industry's response to Hurricane Ian will be no different; however, this time you will be armed to fight back.

 Meanwhile, insurance industry advocates are insisting they cannot be liable for business interruptions resulting from precautionary closures – only those that involve physical damage of the property.

-Their other argument is they simply cannot afford COVID-19 claims.
-The American Property and Casualty Insurance Association estimated aggregate losses for all U.S. businesses of fewer than 100 employees to be more than $430 billion monthly – which is between 40 and 70 times the monthly commercial insurance premiums.
+There is an argument that the insurance industry will not be able to afford or otherwise withstand the losses from Hurricane Ian.
+As we saw during the coronavirus, The American Property and Casualty Insurance Association estimated aggregate losses for all U.S. businesses of fewer than 100 employees to be more than $430 billion monthly – which is between 40 and 70 times the monthly commercial insurance premiums.
 Pandemics, the APCIA insisted, were not insured because, “they are uninsurable.”
 They took it a step further by saying if they are forced to pay COVID-19 business interruption claims, there will not be enough left over to provide adequate coverage of things like workers’ compensation insurance for medical workers and first responders.

 Yet insurance revenues have soared into the trillions in recent years.
-And while insurers insist the entire industry intentionally excluded pandemic-related business interruption coverage across all sectors and geographies, the fact is: That precise language does not exist in many business insurance policies.
+And while insurers insist the entire industry has continued to reword policies to exclude legitimate events such as pandemics or even hurricane related business interruption coverage across all sectors and geographies, the fact is: That precise language does not exist in many business insurance policies.

 The Florida Supreme Court held in the 2013 case of Washington Nat’l Ins.
 Corp. v.
 Ruderman that anytime there is an ambiguity in policy language, it is to be construed in favor of the policyholder – without consideration of extrinsic (outside) evidence.

-If your South Florida business has been shut down due to COVID-19, natural disaster or other crisis, our experienced legal team can help you navigate this process and will advocate for a fair payout according to the terms of your business insurance policy.
+If your Southwest Florida business has been shut down or suffered losses from a hurricane, natural disaster or other crisis, our experienced legal team can help you navigate this process and will advocate for a fair payout according to the terms of your business insurance policy.

-At this time our office is evaluating possible coverage under the following coverages (or provisions): Property Insurance, Pollution / Environmental Policies, Event Cancelation Insurance, Commercial General Liability Policies, Business Income Insurance, Civil Authority Coverage, Extended Business Income Coverage, Direct Physical Loss or damage.
+At this time our office is evaluating cases under the following coverages (or provisions): Property Insurance, Pollution / Environmental Policies, Event Cancelation Insurance, Commercial General Liability Policies, Business Income Insurance, Civil Authority Coverage, Extended Business Income Coverage, Direct Physical Loss or damage.

-For more information on business interruption insurance claims, contact The Garvin Law Firm for a free consultation with our Fort Myers attorneys.
+For more information on business interruption insurance claims, contact Garvin Injury Law for a free consultation with our Fort Myers based attorneys.